 The Plan covers medically necessary services you get outside of the United States.
-Services are covered according to the provisions and limitations described in this handbook.
+Medical treatment you receive on a cruise ship or other boat is also considered to be from outside of the U.S. Services are covered according to the provisions and limitations described in this handbook.
 Benefits may differ depending on the service and the provider, and not all services are covered by the Plan.

-- □ Emergency care The Plan covers emergency care anywhere in the world at 100% of the charges, after any deductible and copay amounts that apply. - Elective services Elective services are covered according at the non-Community Choice benefit levels described in this handbook.
+- □ Emergency care The Plan covers emergency care anywhere in the world at 100% of the charges, after any deductible and copay amounts that apply. - □ Elective services Elective services are covered according at the non-Community Choice benefit levels described in this handbook.